 - cirrhosis of the liver and liver failure

-If you’re pregnant, breastfeeding or planning a pregnancy, drinking any amount of alcohol can harm your fetus (unborn baby) or newborn.
+If you’re pregnant, or planning a pregnancy, you should not drink alcohol.
+If you are breastfeeding, not drinking alcohol is safest for your baby.
+Drinking any amount of alcohol can harm your fetus (unborn baby) or baby.

 Social and financial problems